MrChurros/VanillaTradersRework/README.md

 ## Installation

-1. Download the latest release.
+1. Download the latest release
 2. Extract the archive.
-3. Copy the files to your SPT installation.
+3. Copy the files to your SPT installation folder
+4. Open the SPT launcher, go to **Settings** and click **Clean Temp Files** (this forces the game to reload the new trader avatars).
-4. Launch the game.
+5. Launch the game.

+> **⚠️ Important:** The `Clean Temp Files` step is required for the new avatars to appear.
+If you don't do it, you may still see the default images.
 ---

 ## Credits